akc8012/acolannino.io/content/blog/how-I-struggled-to-build-a-nextcloud-server-and-won.md

 All in all, I sure did have a time.
 The admin page still won't stop whining about a "PHP memory limit".
 I don't even know what that means.
 If PHP is running out of memory, I wish it would just ask the OS for more.
 Really I don't mind, I've got plenty.
 For most things I find baffling, I think to myself "hey, they probably had a good reason for doing it this way", but as I read more about the [haphazard history of PHP](https://en.wikipedia.org/wiki/PHP#Early_history), I decided to change my mind. *"I have absolutely no idea how to write a programming language"*, said the writer of the PHP programming language.

 Maybe my takeaway from all this is that nobody knows how to do anything.
 I certainly still don't, but at least I now have a functioning home server with several gigabytes of memes loaded on.

+Also, if you're new to Linux / bash, I'm not sure I'd recommend this kind of endeavour.
+I had been using Linux on my main machines for the better part of a year, and have gotten sorta okay at using the terminal.
+Linux makes me smile.